cloudnative-pg/cloudnative-pg/docs/src/e2e.md

 # End-to-End Tests

-CloudNativePG operator is automatically tested after each commit via a suite of **End-to-end (E2E) tests**.
-It ensures that the operator correctly deploys and manages the PostgreSQL clusters.
+CloudNativePG is automatically tested after each commit via a suite of **End-to-end (E2E) tests**, which ensures that the operator correctly deploys and manages PostgreSQL clusters.

-Moreover, the following Kubernetes versions are tested for each commit, ensuring failure and bugs detection at an early stage of the development
+Moreover, the following Kubernetes versions are tested for each commit, helping detect bugs at an early stage of the development process:
-process:

 * 1.25
 * 1.24